 Other diodes: Diode types

-The tunnel diode is a type of microwave semiconductor diode that can be used in oscillators and also amplifiers.
+The tunnel diode is a type of mmWave and microwave semiconductor diode that can be used in microwave oscillators and also microwave amplifiers.

 Rather than using the standard physics of the ordinary PN junction, the tunnel diode uses a quantum mechanical effect called tunnelling – from which it gains its name.

 The tunnelling effect gives the tunnel diode a negative resistance region and this enables it to be used as an oscillator and also in pre-amplifier applications at frequencies well into the microwave region.

 Although tunnel diodes are not as widely used today, they can still be used in a good number of RF applications.
 They were used in television receiver front end oscillators and oscilloscope trigger circuits, etc. They have been shown to have a very long life and can offer a very high level of performance when used as an RF pre-amplifier.

 However today, tunnel diode applications are less widespread because three terminal devices can often offer better levels of performance in many areas.

 The tunnel diode was discovered in 1958 by a Japanese Ph.D. research student named Esaki in 1958.
 As part of his Ph.D. he was investigating the properties and performance of heavily doped germanium junctions for use in high speed bipolar transistors.

 Esaki produced some heavily doped junctions for high speed bipolar transistors.
 When he was testing and using these devices he found that they produced an oscillation at microwave frequencies as a result of the tunnelling effect.